EveryOneIsGross/mortGPT/README.md

 ## Overview

 mortGPT is a unique project that brings the concept of mortality to chatbots.
 It's a playful and innovative approach to AI conversation models, introducing the idea of time and lifespan into the chatbot's memory and responses.
 This project is built on OpenAI's GPT-3 and uses advanced natural language processing techniques to create a more human-like interaction experience.
+Currently is a very basic implementation for the bot to be aware of time and the passing of a "day".

 ## Features